 We accept applications for the Nurse Residency Program from qualified individuals who meet the following criteria:

-If you are applying for a hospital, home healthcare, or ambulatory nursing position at Children’s, and have less than 6 months of experience, you will also be required to complete the Nurse Residency Program.
+If you are applying for a hospital or ambulatory nursing position at Children’s, and have less than one year of experience, you will also be required to complete the Nurse Residency Program.

 Application & Interview Process